-- Conducts audits and/or investigations on high-risk nursing care issues and/or evaluation of the nursing department effectiveness and compliance with standards, including legislative/regulatory requirements, divisional policies and procedures; provides feedback and recommendations for corrective action and coaching for improvement.
+- Conducts audits and/or investigations on high-risk nursing care issues and/or evaluation of the nursing department effectiveness and compliance with standards, including legislative/regulatory requirements, divisional policies and procedures, and provides feedback and recommendations for corrective action and coaching for improvement.

-- Monitors critical incident reports; provides direction and advice to homes on actions to minimize risks and to inform the Director, Resident Care & Services about high-risk situations in the Division.
+- Monitors critical incident reports, and provides direction and advice to homes on actions to minimize risks and to inform the Director, Resident Care & Services about high-risk situations in the Division.

 - Collaborates on resident safety and risk, infection prevention and control management issues and the development of improvement plans to address shortfalls.

 - Monitors, collates and evaluates home-level clinical performance data quarterly, including RAI data reports; identifies and evaluates trends, and outcomes; analyzes variances and resource needs; and collaborates with nursing leadership and/or inter-professional teams to develop and implement action plans for ongoing improvement.

 - Develops and facilitates implementation of divisional nursing clinical program education.

 - Oversees the modernization and transformation of health care records.

 - Contributes to procurement and contract development and implementations, as required, for divisional functions related to nursing operations.

 - Reviews and updates policies and procedures related to nursing operations and practices.

 - Monitors and maintains current knowledge of relevant legislation/regulations and remains abreast of nursing innovative practices.